* Time Dilation while

 * Storm Spirit has heavy magic damage that bypasses Terroblade's high armor.

-Sunder as he has no source of disable to deal with Storm Spirit.
+Sunder as he has no source of disable to deal with Storm Spirit outside of

 Invoker,